Principles and Practices of Engineering Artificially Intelligent Systems

 The Curriculum

 Every component connects.
 The textbook gives you the mental models.
-The labs let you explore trade-offs interactively, powered by MLSys·im, the modeling engine for infrastructure you can't physically access.
+The labs let you reason through trade-offs interactively, powered by MLSys·im — a modeling engine for infrastructure you can't physically access, and a standalone tool in its own right.
 TinyTorch makes you build the machinery yourself.
-The hardware kits put you face-to-face with real constraints.
-The interview playbook tests whether you actually understand it.
+The hardware kits put you face-to-face with real deployment constraints.
+StaffML tests whether you actually understand it.
+Socratiq adds AI-guided reading, contextual quizzes, and spaced repetition inside the learning experience.
 And the instructor hub, slides, and newsletter give educators everything they need to bring this into a classroom.

 For Students